Acktarius/launchapear/README.md

 - Automatic detection of terminal/desktop apps
 - GPG encryption for the whitelist

+## Dependencies

+- zenity
+- pear
+- gpg

+## License

+This project is licensed under the terms of the included LICENSE file.

+## DISCLAIMER
+Only launch link you trust !
+this script is delivered "as is" and the author deny any and all liability for any damages arising out of using it!

 ## AppImage

 The application is available as an AppImage, which provides these benefits: